Nonperturbative comparison of clover and HISQ quarks in lattice QCD and the properties of the phi meson: Introduction

 Finally we make a more extensive analysis of the $\phi$ meson using the HISQ formalism covering a more complete range of gluon field ensembles that includes multiple values of the $u/d$ quark mass in the sea going down to the physical value, and allowing physical results to be derived.
 Our calculation uses single-meson correlators only and neglects quark-line disconnected diagrams (which we expect to have negligible impact).
 Our results tend to confirm that the impact of coupling the $\phi$ to its $K\overline{K}$ decay mode is small and increases the $u/d$ quark mass-dependence of the $\phi$ properties determined in lattice QCD.
 We are able to obtain the $\phi$ mass and decay constant to an accuracy of a few MeV and in agreement with experiment.
 Understanding the properties of the $\phi$ from lattice QCD is important because it provides a good vector final state for alternative studies of semileptonic weak decay rates compared to the usual pseudoscalar final states.
 For example, $V_{cs}$ can be determined from $D_s \rightarrow \phi \ell \nu$ given lattice QCD results and experimental rates~\cite{babar, Donald:2013pea, Hietala:2015jqa}. $B_s \rightarrow \phi \ell^+ \ell^-$ is potentially an important rare decay mode for searches for new physics~\cite{Horgan:2013pva}.

 The paper is laid out as follows: Section~\ref{sec:back} describes the background to our calculation; the perturbative studies of the renormalisation factors that have been done for current operators using different actions and combinations of actions, and the general picture that emerges that needs to be tested nonperturbatively.
 Section~\ref{sec:latt} describes our lattice calculation to do these tests and gives our results for the nonperturbative determination of $Z$ factors for the HISQ-clover and clover-clover case, showing how the nonperturbative determination backs up the picture seen perturbatively.
 We also compare discretisation effects in the clover and HISQ formalisms through the properties of the $\phi$ meson using the Z factors we have obtained to normalise the decay constant.
 Section~\ref{sec:phi} gives our results for the mass and decay constant of the $\phi$ in the HISQ formalism only, covering $u/d$ quark masses down to the physical value and allowing a chiral/continuum extrapolation to the physical point.
 Section~\ref{sec:conclusions} gives our conclusions.
-Appendix~\ref{appendix:nrqcd} considers the renormalisation factors for currents with NRQCD heavy quarks.
+Appendix~\ref{appendix:nrqcd} considers the renormalisation factors for currents with NRQCD heavy quarks and Appendix~\ref{subsec:Zsf} uses our results for the renormalisation factors for local vector currents for HISQ quarks to extrapolate to values on finer lattices.